 The winter season is a good time to join us and start to learn the dances.

-We practise on Tuesday evenings, from October 9th to April at the Village / Parish Hall, Woodbury Road, Clyst St George near Exeter EX3 0RE.
+We practise on most Tuesday evenings, from October to April at the Village / Parish Hall, Woodbury Road, Clyst St George near Exeter EX3 0RE.
 (8.00 - 10.00pm).
-See the Programme page for actual dates.
+See the PROGRAMME page for actual dates.

 In the summer we dance out most Tuesday evenings, and after dancing for an hour or so we often go into a local pub and sing and play music.
 We sometimes go away for Morris dancing weekends together; destinations such as Bridport and Lyme Regis, Minehead, Ilfracombe, Plymouth & Falmouth have featured in recent years.
 The Side also makes regular trips abroad to France - where we take part in a Champagne Festival, and to Germany where we take part in a Wine Festival.
 We give displays of Clog Morris dancing around the towns and take part in grand processions.
 And in the winter we have a social weekend away, usually on the coast.

-New members, musicians and dancers are always welcome and should contact us by e-mail or just come along and meet us one Tuesday evening.
+New members, musicians and especially dancers are always welcome and should contact us by e-mail via this website or just come along and meet us one Tuesday evening.
 We are a mixed Clog Morris Side, men and women, no partner necessary, though of course couples are also very welcome.

 Raddon Hill Clog Morris dance in the North West tradition, which originated in the cotton mills and factories of the North West of England.

-The dances were practised by the factory workers and were danced on feast days, holidays and in carnivals.
+The dances were performed by factory workers on feast days, holidays and in carnivals.

-Our costume is representative of the working clothes that were worn up to the 1930's.
+Our costume - see photo on Home page - is representative of the working clothes that were worn up to the 1930's.
 The men would have worn bowler hats and waistcoats and the ladies long flowing skirts.
-All would have worn hard wearing clogs on their feet, hence we also dance in clogs.
+All would have worn hard wearing clogs on their feet, hence we dance in clogs.

 The name "Raddon Hill" comes from a landmark hill with a large tree on top.
-This is near Shobrooke, Crediton, in Devon, where the side was formed in 1989 by Marian and Colin Bargery.
+This is near Shobrooke, Crediton, in Devon, where the side was formed in 1991 by Marian and Colin Bargery.
+Our first dance outs in Raddon Hill kit were in 1992.

 Our logo is shown at the top of each page, and features the tree on the top of Raddon Hill.